wngud0811/Deep_Learning_research_in_Military/README.md

 - I will find you (suspicious: 10.111.222.3 -> looks like the local control node IP of the Spyapp)

 ## SIM card or Phone copy
 - I am not sure Phone copy is possible for 4+G devices.
-They are known to be safe even their IMEI number is exposed.
-(We normally save it to Telecommuniation Service Provider) SIM copy maybe possible.
+They are known to be safe even if their IMEI number is exposed.
+(We normally register it to Telecommuniation Service Provider) SIM copy maybe possible.

 ## Real surveilance rather than cyberattacks / Bad internet connections.
 ### Solutions